Plastic-free delivery - sustainability is a matter of course at Mahina

 A first indication of a "green online shop" are of course sustainable products.
 Nevertheless, you shouldn't be fooled by it.
 Because sustainability is incredibly trendy right now.
 The global players and large corporations have also recognized this.
 Not everything that says "sustainability" on it actually contains sustainability.
 Another indication of a sustainable or green online shop is that the goods are shipped CO2-neutral and the items are packaged sustainably.
 Smaller online shops in particular usually have their warehouse in Germany, which means shorter transport routes.
-So the goods don't have to be sent halfway around the world before they get to you.
+The goods do not have to be sent halfway around the world before they reach you.

 Trend macrame and handmade

 In addition to online shopping, something else has also experienced a real boom during the pandemic.
 On the one hand the Home & Decor area and on the other hand handicrafts such as macrame, crocheting and knitting.
 While macrame used to be considered hippie chic, today you can find the hand-knotted beauties in many (living) rooms.
 Almost nothing stands for boho chic so much and brings exotic vibes into your home so quickly.
 The knotting technique originally comes from the Orient.
 In the meantime, however, it has long since begun its triumphal procession around the world.
 In the seventies there was probably a hanging basket made of macrame in almost every living room.
 This is probably the best known representative.
 If you would like to try the knotting technique, you can of course get the right yarn in our online shop.